Mobashshirhasan/Order-Search-Application/README.md

 Real-time display of search results
 Print functionality with browser-based preview Scrollable text area for viewing results
-Modern UI with icon-based print button
+Modern UI with icon-based print button.

 <h2>Prerequisites</h2>
 Before running this application, make sure you have the following installed: